 There are 3 possible forms to specify the destination of the link:

 - Enter the Slug of a post.
 For example

-[[wiki-links-plugin]]will create a link like this: Short Links Plugin (was: Wiki Links Plugin)
+[[wiki-links-plugin]]will create a link like this: Short Links Plugin / Quick Links Plugin

 - Enter a Slug in CamelCase.
 For example

-[[WikiLinksPlugin]]will create a link like this: Short Links Plugin (was: Wiki Links Plugin)
+[[WikiLinksPlugin]]will create a link like this: Short Links Plugin / Quick Links Plugin

 - Enter the full URL to an external site.
 For example